patrickmineault/research_code/docs/slides/03-testing.md

 # Bulding around testing

 > Most scientists who write software constantly test their code.
 That is, if you are a scientist writing software, I am sure that you have tried to see how well your code works by running every new function you write, examining the inputs and the outputs of the function, to see if the code runs properly (without error), and to see whether the results make sense.
-Automated code testing takes this informal practice, makes it formal, and automates it, so that you can make sure that your code does what it is supposed to do, even as you go about making changes around it.
-(Ariel Rokem, Shablona README)
+Automated code testing takes this informal practice, makes it formal, and automates it, so that you can make sure that your code does what it is supposed to do, even as you go about making changes around it. --Ariel Rokem, Shablona README

 # Open discussion